-Parks & gardens can make or break a city’s quality of life.
-In a city that is waging a constant assault on your wallet, your waistline and your personal space bubble, the sweet relief of green space becomes crucial.
+In a city that is waging a constant assault on your wallet, your waistline and your personal space bubble, the sweet relief of green space can be crucial.
 I tried to spend as much time as possible in New York City’s parks and of all of the ones I visited, Washington Square Park was my favourite.

 We stopped in Washington Square Park between exploring SoHo and the West Village.
 On hot summer’s day, the park was teeming with families, joggers, tourists, NYU students and chess players hunched thoughtfully over their boards.
 We sat on a spare bench and took it all in – or at least, we tried to.

 After a few minutes, we noticed faint piano music coming from deeper inside the park.
 It was the Amelie theme tune.
 We followed the music, until we found a man was playing on a grand piano in the middle of one of the park’s major arteries.
 At least a hundred people sat and listened, and we joined them.
 I wondered what this guy did during the week, whether he was a full time musician with a Saturday side hustle, or whether he was a talented hobbyist, escaping the routine of his 9-5.

 We listened for a while, and donated a few dollars before heading further into the park.